 This study has been approved by the University of Sydney Animal Ethics Committee (K00/7-2012/3/5796).

 Before considering whether you may wish to volunteer your dog for this study, there are a number of issues to check.
 One of our staff would be happy to discuss these with you further.
 In general:

 - You need to be prepared to bring your dog into our Veterinary Clinic on a number of occasions over a 6-12month period

 - Your dog needs to have a confirmed CCD diagnosis.
 Click here to get an initial idea.

 - Your dog needs to be otherwise fit enough to tolerate two rounds of general anaesthesia, including cell transplantation into the brain.

-If you are interested in finding out more, please email us, or fill in the form below and one of our staff will contact you shortly.
+If you are interested in finding out more, please email us, or fill in the form below and one of our trial Veterinarians contact you shortly.

 For Interested Students

 - Working on a multi-disciplinary cutting-edge project with the chance to influence both veterinary practice as well as human health